Whoopi Goldberg returns to 'The View' after suspension - KESQ

 Goldberg made only brief reference to the controversy on Monday’s episode before moving on to topics of the day.

-“We’re going to keep having tough conversations,” Goldberg said.
+“We’re going to keep having tough conversations,” Goldberg added.
 “In part, because that’s what we’ve been hired to do.”

 The-CNN-Wire